RoSPA Awards – Frequently Asked Questions

 Please note that as the Sector Awards are competitions a previous win does not guarantee the same award in following years, even if your organisation's performance has improved.
 This is because it is possible for another entry to be judged even better; either from a previous participant whose entry standard has improved more, or from a high performing new entrant.

-Q: How would we win a Gold Medal, President's Award or the RoSPA Order of Distinction?
+Q: How would we win a Gold Medal, President's Award, Order of Distinction or the Patron's Award?

 A: These awards are made for 'sustained achievement' after winning consecutive Gold Awards respectively: